-You can do this on your own, by buying an at-home test, or take advantage of various services that will either come to your house or office or have you collect and submit a sample to their lab for off-site analysis.
+You can do this by buying an at-home test or taking advantage of various services that will either come to your house or office or have you collect and submit a sample to their lab for off-site analysis.

-How can you minimize the amount of harmful chemicals in your drinking water?
+How can you minimize the number of harmful chemicals in your drinking water?

-For less than about $2 per day (including all service, maintenance, and even filter changes), you can enjoy worry free water that you know is safe for you and your family or your entire work team.
+For less than $2 per day (including all service, maintenance, and filter changes), you can enjoy worry-free water that you know is safe for you, your family, or your entire work team.

 Want to ensure you always have a positive answer to the question, “What’s in my water?”

-Contact the water experts at Stonybrook today to learn how you can get delicious, fresh water, wherever you need it.
+Contact the water experts at Stonybrook today to learn how to get delicious, fresh water wherever you need it.